Island of Šarengrad

 In 1998, through the Erdut Agreement, Eastern Slavonia, Baranja and Western Syrmia was reintegrated with Croatia.
 However, the Island of Šarengrad together with Island of Vukovar has stayed under Serbian military control.

 In 2002 the Serbian army opened fire from the island on the prefect of the Vukovar-Syrmia County, Nikola Šafer, and his escort which included four children in time when he was going for a meeting with his colleague from Serbia.
 This was despite the party having had formal consent from Serbian officials.

 In 2004 Serbia withdrew its army from the island, which has been replaced with Serbian police.
 Any citizen of Croatia can approach that island crossing the border Bačka Palanka - Ilok.
 Land registration books are managed by Croatian authorities, but the Serbian side does not recognise these ownerships.
 In 2009, the island was opened up for recreational purposes after a temporary arrangement was established.

 In his statement for daily newspaper Novi list in February 2012 Croatian President Ivo Josipović said that two countries need flexible solution for border disputes on Danube river that would be combination of solutions proposed by two countries.
 Croatian president said whatever solution would be adopted it would be good that Island of Vukovar eventually found on the Croatian side of border.
-In his statement President made no mention of the second Danube island, Island of Šarengrad.
+In his statement Josipović made no mention of the second Danube island, Šarengrad.